Not your Mama's Pot Roast! This Grilled Chuck Roast has a flavor-filled marinade and is then grilled to smoky perfection.

 And, there's a good reason for that.
 Every piece of meat doesn't have to be a filet mignon.
 Delicious meals can definitely be centered around a less expensive cut of meat that has been properly and lovingly prepared.

-A few tips for getting the best grilled chuck roast ever:
+A few tips for getting the best and most tender grilled chuck roast ever:

 - piercing the roast on both sides all over with a fork helps the marinade soak in